 consists of timberland in Alabama, Arkansas, Florida, Georgia,

 and Texas.
 Logs are sold to third-party mills including

 manufacturers of lumber, plywood, pulp and paper products.

-> better-use timberland and sale of non-strategic timberland.
+better-use timberland and non-strategic timberland.
 It also

-> operates a real estate development business.
+operates a real estate development business.

 The Manufacturing segment includes lumber mills, plywood plants,

 facilities.
 These facilities convert logs to lumber, plywood and